febstar/OSS_Framework/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/new-feature`).
 5. Open a Pull Request.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----